SLAzurin/Bayshore/README.md

  - [Emi (PockyWitch)](https://twitter.com/ChocomintPuppy) - code, technical explanation, help with SSL, a lot more.
 You are the reason all of this is possible in the first place, Emi.
  - [derole](https://derole.co.uk) - code, technical help, OpenBanapass.
  - [The Wangan Midnight Emulation Discord server](https://discord.gg/r3nbd4x) - helping me out on a bunch of stuff.

-## Donations
-Donations are not required, however I'm only one person, and I'm still a student, so if you want to thank me for my work, [please buy me a coffee or two](https://ko-fi.com/lostkagamine).

-This won't get you anything other than my gratitude, the entire project is and will always remain available to everyone for free.

-## On TeknoParrot
-The TeknoParrot team (TeknoGods) are not authorised to use **any part** of this project. **Do not integrate any portion of Bayshore into TeknoParrot.**